The program will support student recruitment and scholarships, professional mentoring, career placement, and other activities at the NYU-REI.

-Newmark Knight Frank President James D. Jimmy Kuhn and his wife Marjorie have given a $1 million endowment to the Real Estate Institute (NYU-REI) at New York Universitys School of Continuing and Professional Studies-one of the largest gifts ever received by the Institute-to fund a permanent initiative to promote greater diversity in the real estate industry.
+Newmark Knight Frank President James D. Kuhn and his wife Marjorie have given a $1 million endowment to the Real Estate Institute (NYU-REI) at New York University's School of Professional Studies-one of the largest gifts ever received by the Institute-to fund a permanent initiative to promote greater diversity in the real estate industry.

 The Kuhns gift kicks off a larger campaign to raise and build an endowment in support of the Institute.
 The campaign will be announced at the NYU-REIs annual Urban Leadership Dinner on June 24th at the Waldorf=Astoria.
 The dinner marks the close of the 40th anniversary year of the Institute.
 Past and present supporters of the Institute will be honored-in particular, the past presidents of its powerhouse industry Advisory Board, including Larry Silverstein, who led the founding of the Institute at NYU four decades ago.

 The James and Marjorie Kuhn Program to Foster Diversity in Real Estate will support student recruitment and scholarships, professional mentoring, career placement, and other activities at the NYU-REI.
 These efforts will aim to expand access to the Institutes academic programs and ultimately increase the numbers of people from diverse ethnic, cultural, and socio-economic backgrounds for executive roles in such areas as real estate finance, development, and commercial brokerage.